Right turn on red? With pedestrian deaths rising, US cities are considering bans

 “It’s an example of bad policy,” said Bill Schultheiss, director of engineering at Toole Design Group, which consults with public transportation agencies.
 “It made sense in the context of the gas crisis, but it was way oversold on what it would achieve.
 It’s a mandate that doesn’t consider the full consequences.”

-Right on red has never been allowed across most of New York City, where large signs alert Manhattan’s visitors that the practice is prohibited there.
+Right-on red has never been allowed across most of New York City, where large signs alert Manhattan’s visitors that the practice is prohibited.
 But it was the default policy practically everywhere else in the U.S. until last year’s vote in the nation’s capital.

 Safety advocates who pushed for the change in Washington, D.C., are bracing for blowback from drivers, particularly if the city also allows the so-called Idaho Stop in which cyclists are permitted to go through a red light after stopping to make sure the coast is clear.